DaniCajiao/mnist-num-classifier/README.md

 network.
 The purpose of this project was to explore machine learning fundamentals by employing the PyTorch framework.

-You can learn more about Pytorch at https://pytorch.org/
+You can learn more about PyTorch at https://pytorch.org/

 ## Disclaimer